sewelljohnathan/KaitScript/README.md

 ### Arrays

-Only 1-dimensinal arrays are allowed
+Only 1-dimensinal arrays are allowed.
 Declare an array:
 ```
 num numbers[] = [1, 2, 3, 4]